 Here are the steps of debt settlement:

-- Choose a debt settlement company: Do some research and set up several consultations to ensure you choose a reputable, trustworthy, and affordable company.
+- Choose a debt settlement company: Do some research, find free debt relief quotes, and set up several consultations to ensure you choose a reputable, trustworthy, and affordable company.

 - Start saving for your debt settlement: Once you’ve started the process of debt settlement, you will likely be encouraged to stop making payments to your creditors.
 Instead, you should pay into the dedicated savings account set up by the debt settlement company until it reaches the agreed amount for the lump sum payment.

 - After about 90 – 180 days, your creditors will write off what you owe as bad debt.
 This is when the debt settlement company approaches your creditors with evidence that you are unable to pay, and negotiations begin.
 During this time, you must set aside as much money as you can toward your lump-sum payment.